 GenComm has been praised for helping an area of Germany become a hydrogen model region.
 Speaking ahead of her appearance at the 22nd GenComm Partner Meeting being held this time in Saarland, Germany, on December 15-16 Ms Elena Yorgova Ramanauskas, State Secretary Ministry of Economy, Innovation, Digital and Energy in Saarland welcomed GenComm and its work.
 Read More

-GENCOMM: GENerating energy secure COMMunities through smart Renewable Hydrogen
+GENCOMM: GENerating energy secure COMMunities through Smart Renewable Hydrogen

-GENCOMM will technically and financially validate and model the renewable H2 value chain and adapt it to a Decision Support Tool (DST) that leads NWE communities into sustainable, local and autonomous energy matrixes.
-The DST is directed to community energy stakeholders (utilities, policy-makers and private firms in the energy sector), as the key agents to implement the proposed matrix.
+GENCOMM aims to technically and financially validate the renewable H2 value chain and adapt it to a DST that leads NWE communities into sustainable, local and autonomous energy matrixes.
+The DST is directed to community energy stakeholders (utilities, policy-makers, and private firms in the energy sector), as the key agents to implement the proposed matrix.
 The project will first engage energetically and territorial remote communities to then address the rest of NWE.

-- c) Establish a strong group of energy stakeholders devoted to, through the use of hydrogen, “sustainabilise” the energy matrix of the NWE region.
+- Establish a strong group of energy stakeholders devoted to, through the use of hydrogen, “sustainabilise” the energy matrix of the NWE region.

 Viridian Energy Supply Limited